barentsen/amunra-sphinx-theme/README.rst

 -------

 *Amunra* provides a lightweight, easy-to-use, and responsive theme for Sphinx based on Bootstrap 4.
-It features a minimalist top navigation bar which can be configured manually.
+It features a minimalist top navigation bar which can be configured manually or using Sphinx's standard ``toctree`` directive.
-By default, the bar will show the top-level entries of Sphinx's ``toctree`` directive.

 Demo